CSC207-UofT/course-project-group-048/Phase 1+2/design_document.md

 ### RegisterActivity

 This Activity represents the actions of the Registration Page of our application.
 It contains a user registration form that a first-time user fills out.
 This form contains fields for information about the user that will be used in the MealGenerator API, but most importantly, it contains username and password fields.
-The method ``onClick``
+The method ``onClick`` checks if all fields have been entered and displays a message to the user if this is not the case.
+Otherwise, the user information is handled by the ``LoginSystem`` controller and a new account is created.
+Our original code for this, while correct, had several code smells.